 VWAP, Supertrend, Volume Chart

-The chart has only two signals VWAP and Supertrend.
+The weekly chart has only one signal Supertrend, which is enough to determine technical analysis.
+Maruti share price is pumping near the Supertrend line.
 The exponential moving averages(EMA) cannot be determined accurately due to low volume.
-The car manufacturing companies suffered huge losses during the pandemic, and markets have been bearish from March 2020 until November 2020.
+The car manufacturing companies suffered huge losses during the pandemic, and markets have been bearish from March 2021 post second wave.
+This has impacted fundamental and Maruti’s technical analysis.
 The returns from Maruti stocks are promising.
 The company trades in both BSE and NSE India stock exchanges.
 Investors can also use mutual funds to change in Maruti shares using discounted brokers in India like AliceBlue.

 Last year, CCI has ordered a probe against Maruti for conflict with the resale price that impacted the stock market’s real-time stock price.
 When we hear such news, selling happens in gigantic volumes.
 As per the accumulation/distribution chart, stock still shows a bullish trend.

 The Bollinger bands show prices near the bullish zone, but 7500 support is crucial to rallying in markets.
 The share has been volatile on since June 2021 .

 Maruti Suzuki has also introduced several incentives to lure buyers back to the showroom.
 There is a 15,000 rupee exchange bonus for every old car sold: Maruti – Suzuki India Ltd. (MSIL) and 20,500 Rs for each new vehicle.
 Older cars sold through Maruti Suzuki will receive a conversion bonus of up to Rs 10,800 for the first year and a conversion bonus of Rs 20,300 for two years, and for new cars of the same model year, there will also be a conversion bonus of Rs 5,200.